ComboStrikeHQ/docker-rails/README.md

 Have a look at the [syslog-ng configuration file](base/syslog-ng.logentries.conf) for more details.

 ### Rails Migrations / rails_migrate_mutex
-We use [rails_migrate_mutex](https://github.com/ad2games/rails_migrate_mutex) to run Rails migrations.
+[rails_migrate_mutex](https://github.com/ad2games/rails_migrate_mutex) is used to run Rails migrations.
 If you have the gem installed in you app, migrations are automatically run on container startup.
 Using rails_migrate_mutex is optional.

 ### New Relic Server Monitor
-We use the [New Relic Server Monitor](http://newrelic.com/server-monitoring) to monitor our containers.
+The [New Relic Server Monitor](http://newrelic.com/server-monitoring) is used to monitor the containers.
 If you provide a New Relic token, the server monitor daemon starts automatically.
 Using New Relic Server Monitoring is optional.

 Environment Variable | Description | Default Value